Sugar: The Big Controversy That Everybody Is Talking About

 Furthermore, fruit juice contains more fructose than the actual fresh fruit itself!
 Please also keep in mind that whole fruits also contain vitamins and antioxidants that decrease the hazardous effects of fructose.
 Fructose alone is not entirely evil since fruits are beneficial for our health but too much will wreak havoc to your health.
 Fructose is also found in veggies, especially root vegetables such as carrots, but in most vegetables there isn’t enough to be a significant source.
 So there you have it folks!

-The culprit appears to be fructose which increases uric acid levels and when uric acid levels get high enough, they harden and crystallize which causes a gout attack to occur.
+The culprit appears to be fructose which may increase uric acid levels and when uric acid levels get high enough, they harden and crystallize which may cause a gout attack to occur.
 Our modern day diet consists of a very high consumption of fructose, mainly in the form of high fructose corn syrup (HFCS).
 Other studies have also been conducted on rats that were infused with fructose and their uric acid levels also rose.
 The link is there although some dispute the evidence; at the end you must use your common sense in order to be able to discern fact from fiction.

 What should a gout sufferer do?